About the Web Accessibility Cookbook

 Sara Joy Web Developer, Pirate Ship Software GmbH

-It will be available in print, PDF, EPub, and HTML on the O'Reilly Learning Platform.
+It's' available in print, PDF, EPub, and HTML on the O'Reilly Learning Platform.

 Table of contents